Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: NSL-5152 CdS Cells

-**Rationale:** The NSL-5152 is an acceptable photoresistor for sunlight detection, and being inexpensive helps with the budget of the PCB.
+**Rationale:** The NSL-5152 is an acceptable photoresistor for sunlight detection, and its affordability helps with the PCB budget.
 The delicate package will be more difficult to solder, but it will be easier to fit on the board.
-The resistance values should be good for the design of this project, which is important for the Wheatstone bridge to function.
+The resistance values should be suitable for the design of this project, which is crucial for the Wheatstone bridge to function properly.
 The other two are very similar, but the NSL-5152 is the best by a slight margin.

 ### Potentiometer